 Once fertilization occurs, the resulting embryos are closely monitored for healthy development before being transferred into the uterus.
 ICSI significantly improves fertilization rates and increases the chances of pregnancy, even in challenging infertility cases.

-The ICSI treatment begins with controlled ovarian stimulation to encourage the development of multiple eggs.
-Once the eggs are mature, they are retrieved through a minimally invasive procedure.
-On the same day, a semen sample is collected and processed in the laboratory.
-Skilled embryologists then select the healthiest sperm and inject it directly into each egg under a high-powered microscope.
+The treatment begins with controlled ovarian stimulation to encourage the development of multiple eggs.
+Once the eggs are mature, they are retrieved through a minimally invasive procedure and fertilized in the laboratory.